Haivision/srt/docs/APISocketOptions.md

 is empty, it's an option derived from UDT.
 "Version 0.0.0" is the oldest version of SRT ever created and put into use.

-2. **Binding**: Defines limitation on setting the option.
+2. **Restrict**: Defines restrictions on setting the option.
 The field is empty if the option is not settable (see **Dir** column):

-    - `pre`: A connecting socket (both as caller and rendezvous) must be set prior to calling `srt_connect()` or `srt_bind()` and never changed thereafter.
+	- `pre-bind`: The option cannot be altered on a socket that is already bound (by calling `srt_bind()` or any other function doing this, including automatic binding when trying to connect, as well as accepted sockets).

-A listener socket should be set to "listening" and it will be derived by every socket returned by `srt_accept()`.
+    - `pre`: Like pre-bind, but only for a connected socket (including an accepted socket).
+If an option was set on a listener socket, it will be set the same on a socket returned by `srt_accept()`.

-    - `post`: This flag can be changed any time, including after the socket is connected (as well as on an accepted socket).
-Setting this flag on a listening socket is effective only on that socket itself.
-Note though that there are some post-bound options that have important meaning when set prior to connecting.
+    - `post`: The option is unrestricted and can be altered at any time, including when the socket is connected, as well as on an accepted socket.
+The setting of this flag on a listening socket is usually derived by the accepted socket, but this isn't a rule for all options.
+Note though that there are some unrestricted options that have an important meaning when set prior to connecting (different one than for a connected socket).

+   **NOTE**: The `pre-bind` characteristic applies exclusively to options that:

+   - Change the behavior and functionality of the `srt_bind` call
+   - Concern or set an option on the internally used UDP socket
+   - Concern any kind of resource used by the multiplexer

 3. **Type**: The data type of the option (see above).